Five IT Considerations for a Successful Office Move

 - Post by Janet Gehring

-Thinking about moving your office?
+Need move your office with as little disruption as possible?
 There are a myriad of details to consider.
-Make sure you keep these five IT considerations at the top of your list.
+Make sure you keep these five IT considerations for an office move at the top of your list.

 Moving to a new space means re-thinking your IT set-up.
 You’ll want to evaluate your network, including connectivity, based on which services you’ll keep onsite or move online.
 This is also the perfect opportunity to safely dispose of your old equipment, including those outdated desktops taking up closet space.

-As you’re planning, keep these five IT areas in mind to help make your office move successful:
+As you’re planning, keep these five IT considerations for an office move in mind to make your transition go smoothly:

 Take advantage of the opportunity to improve your basic infrastructure: